Now you can indulge your craving for roast potatoes when it's sweltering outside without heating up the entire kitchen. You're welcome.

 Who knew so few ingredients could conjure such big taste?
 Witness this robust grilled steak with its pantry-friendly spice rub.

-These lamb chops have a nifty and lovely marinade that doubles as a finishing sauce.
-Works wonders at putting dinner on the table pronto.
+These lamb chops have a nifty marinade that doubles as a finishing sauce.
+It's your newest trick at putting dinner on the table pronto.

 Pizza, pizza.
 Here it's topped with mushrooms, pepperoni, and fresh mozzarella cheese then tossed on the grill—yes, the grill— until crisp.